yangyuqian/k8s-the-hard-way/README.md

 Every guide in this tutorial is completedly tested on bare metal hosts, like Digital Ocean VPS, which can be apply to any other platforms.

-All guides here are for free, but you can get more support by donate to my Wechat account and leave issues on Github.
+All guides here are for free, but you can get more support by donating to my Wechat account and leave issues on Github.

 ![](/assets/1449260029.jpg)